Summer Day Camp

 Junior Lifeguard

 Become a Jr Lifeguard!
 This camp takes components from the Canadian Swim Patrol, Bronze Star and Bronze Medallion courses to teach children lifesaving and lifeguarding skills.
 Campers will participate in a variety of games and activities as well as deep water drills and competitions, in a fun and safe environment.
-Participants need to be strong and competent swimmer, with a minimum requirement of Level 4 swim kids.
+Participants need to be a strong and competent swimmer, with a minimum requirement of Level 3 swim kids.
+Thursday will be a Cobourg Beach Day!

 Tennis Camp